Can you lease a car if you have bad credit?

 What you’ll learn:

-Leasing a car with bad credit could make it harder to qualify for the best terms.
+• Leasing a car with bad credit is possible, but it may be harder to qualify for the best terms.

 What credit score do you need to lease a car?

-You don’t need a specific credit score to qualify for a lease.
-That’s because the minimum credit score needed to lease a car varies from dealership to dealership.
-According to Experian®, customers leasing new vehicles in 2024 had an average VantageScore® credit score of 751.
-And almost 17% of new car leases were to borrowers with credit scores from 580 to 659.
+You don’t need a specific credit score to qualify for a car lease.
+That’s because the minimum credit score needed to lease a car varies by dealership.
+According to Experian®:

 Does credit score matter when leasing a car?